fluencelabs/docs/docs/aqua-book/language/values.md

 - `&&`
 - `||`

-Logical operators have lower precedence than equality operators.
+Logical operators have lower precedence than equality operators, except for `!` which has higher precedence than all other operators.

 ```aqua
 -- This is equivalent to (((a + b) >= c) && ((d * e) < f)) || (g != h)